 The RANZCP is committed to reducing its carbon footprint.
-The 2020 annual report will again be distributed to members electronically, 2021 membership subscription notices will continue to be issued by email and all papers for the weekly Executive Committee meeting and most branch newsletters continue to be distributed electronically.
-Committees were encouraged to replace face-to-face meetings where appropriate with teleconferences as well as videoconferences to reduce air travel.
+The RANZCP will distribute the 2021 annual report to members electronically, 2022 membership subscription notices will be issued by email and where possible all papers for the weekly Executive Committee meeting and branch newsletters are distributed electronically.

-The RANZCP has fully transitioned its journals Australasian Psychiatry (APY) and Australian and New Zealand Journal of Psychiatry (ANZJP) to an online environment.
+The RANZCP journals Australasian Psychiatry and Australian and New Zealand Journal of Psychiatry (ANZJP) are now available on an online environment.

-The RANZCP continues to monitor and work with its investment advisors and is looking into divesting from companies exposed to fossil fuels to ensure the investment portfolio reflects the values of the RANZCP and aligns with the interests of its stakeholders.
+The RANZCP continues to monitor and work with its investment advisors to ensure the investment portfolio reflects the values of the RANZCP and aligns with the interests of its stakeholders.
+In 2021, the RANZCP completed divestment from companies exposed to fossil fuels.